Slip & Fall Accident Lawyer in Atlanta

 Every year, slip and fall accidents injure countless people in Atlanta and in surrounding areas.
 People fall unexpectedly in public and private properties, often because of some hazard on the ground that should have been fixed.
 Slip and falls can result in severe, even catastrophic injuries.
 Following an accident, you need access to compensation to pay your bills and support your loved ones.

-Slip and falls can happen in public buildings, on private property, and in businesses and other establishments.
-While these accidents have different causes, they often share an important commonality: Slip and falls can be prevented with proper care.
+Slips and falls can happen in public buildings, on private property, and in businesses and other establishments.
+While these accidents have different causes, they often share an important commonality: Slips and falls can be prevented with proper care.
+A skilled slip and fall attorney in Atlanta will investigate the cause of your accident to determine whether the property owner or operator acted with reasonable care or not.

 Other people slip or fall because of the layout of the premises.
 Poor lighting, for example, can make it hard to identify where you put your foot, or bright lights could create blinding glare.
 Stairs might also be poorly designed so that it is easy to slip.